 Hulme experienced another championship with the Buckeyes in 2020, as he helped lead the women’s swimming and diving team to the Big Ten Conference championship.
 The men’s team was runner-up last year.

 “Excellence is an expectation and everyone has such a passion to succeed here,” said Hulme.
 “I am very excited and proud to be a part of Ohio State athletics and these swimming programs.”

 A four-year letterwinner as a Buckeye, Hulme also received Honorable Mention Scholar All-American honors all four years and was a three-time Academic All-Big Ten honoree.
 He graduated in 2011 with a double major in economics and political science.

 Hulme, who is from Bozeman, Montana, had an impressive swimming resume as a competitor.
 He qualified for and competed in the 2008 U.S. Olympic Trials, finishing 27th in the 400 individual medley; he also swam in the 2008 U.S. Open, the 2009 U.S. World Championship Trials, the 2010 National Championships and the 2011 U.S. Nationals/World Championship Trials.

-Hulme and his wife, Ariel, a 2011 graduate of Purdue University and an All-American swimmer and Olympic Trials qualifier, have a young son, Bridger.
+Hulme and his wife, Ariel, a 2011 graduate of Purdue University and an All-American swimmer and Olympic Trials qualifier, have two children, Bridger and Cora.